Faculty

 Jürgen Bulitta Ph.D.

-Professor And The Perry E. Foote Eminent Scholar Chair
+Professor and the Perry E. Foote Eminent Scholar Chair

 Jürgen B. Bulitta, PhD, is a professor in the Department of Pharmacotherapy and Translational Research at the UF College of Pharmacy.
 He is supported by the University of Florida’s preeminence program in Drug Discovery and Development, and received the Perry E. Foote Eminent Scholar Chair, Endowed Professorship, in 2019.
 Dr. Bulitta’s research focuses on combating multidrug-resistant bacterial ‘superbugs’ which present one of the three most serious threats to human health.